Documentation of Audiology Services

 The evaluation report is a summary of the evaluation process, the resulting diagnosis, and a plan for service or discharge.
 It may include the following components:

-• Reasons for referral, including record of orders, referrals, and medical clearances, as needed
+• reasons for referral, including a record of orders, referrals, and medical clearances

-• Case history, including prior level of function, medical complexities, comorbidities, and type of support system
+• a case history, including prior level of function, medical complexities, comorbidities, and a description of the support system

-• Review of auditory, visual, motor, ambulatory, and cognitive status as it may relate to device use (e.g., hearing aids) and intervention planning
+• a review of auditory, visual, motor, ambulatory, and cognitive status as it may relate to device use (e.g., hearing aids) and intervention planning

-• Analysis, integration, and interpretation of information to develop prognosis, including functional status, outcomes measures, and projected outcomes
+• analysis, integration, and interpretation of information regarding a prognosis, including functional status, outcomes measures, and projected outcomes

 • technology recommendations (e.g., hearing aid fitting, hearing assistive technology systems);